Degen-dev/Degeneracy/README.md

 # Donations

-If you would like to contribute to the project via donation?
-Send in some crypto.
+If you would like to contribute to the project via donation, send in some crypto!
+Your donation will be very appreciated :D

 Bitcoin